bitfalls/bitfalls_content/authors/morrigan/01-staking_device/en_US/final.md

-Mining Bitcoin and other cryptocurrencies has been out there for some time.
-Getting into it requires big initial investments and a lot of electricity.
-But unlike mining currencies which use Proof of Work (PoW) system, Proof of Stake (PoS) based cryptocurrencies have algorithms that don't require CPU/GPU power but coin owners who are randomly selected get to validate blocks.
-You can read more about those consensus protocols in the [previous article](https://bitfalls.com/2017/10/23/whats-the-difference-between-proof-of-work-pow-proof-of-stake-pos-and-delegated-pos/).
+Mining Bitcoin and other cryptocurrencies has been out there for some time now.
+It's not easy to get into it since big initial investments and a lot of electricity is required.
+But unlike mining currencies which use [Proof of Work (PoW)](https://bitfalls.com/glossary/#proof-of-work) system, [Proof of Stake (PoS)](https://bitfalls.com/glossary/#proof-of-stake) based cryptocurrencies have algorithms that don't require CPU/GPU power.
+Blocks are validated by coin holders who are randomly selected for each block.
+In previous article you can read more about those [consensus protocols](https://bitfalls.com/2017/10/23/whats-the-difference-between-proof-of-work-pow-proof-of-stake-pos-and-delegated-pos/).

 General rule with PoS is that the more coins you have, the higher you’re appreciated.
 Almost each coin has different system for staking rewards so you should research more about each.
-For example, STRAT tokens are issued at a rate of 1 token per block (every 60 seconds) and PIVX at 5 tokens per block but are distributed into three pieces!
+For example, STRAT tokens are issued at a rate of 1 token per block (every 60 seconds) and PIVX at 5 tokens per block but they are distributed into three pieces!

 This tutorial shows how to build a staking device using cheap Single-Board Computer (SBC) and how to start staking Stratis token (STRAT) on it.